TotalMiner/totalminer.github.io/lua/functions/other.md

 ### [set_waypoint](other/set_waypoint)*

-> Function undefined.
+> Set a waypoint for the context player.

 ### [sky_color](other/sky_color)*

-> Function undefined.
+> Set the global sky color.

 ### [sky_color_player](other/sky_color_player)*

-> Function undefined.
+> Set the context sky color.

 ### [teleport](other/teleport)*